Aug 8, 2020 | Uncategorized

 php.net

-Basically it is an important way to configure your PHP settings.
-And ionCube loader is all about PHP, and we need to inform the PHP server that ionCube exists in the /ioncube/ directory, and the wizard even tells you what information to add to the php.ini file.
+Basically, it is an important way to configure your PHP settings.
+The ionCube Loader is all about PHP, and we need to inform the PHP server that ionCube is in the /ioncube/ directory.
+The wizard even tells you what information to add to the php.ini file.
 Great.

-Once this is done, you think you’ve cratked it, and you run php, info again, and it says it’s installed.
+Once this is done, you think you’ve cracked it, and you run phpinfo again, and it says it’s installed.
 Perfect!

-But then the bit of software the you want to run that required ionCube does this…
+But then the bit of software you want to run that requires ionCube does this…

 But wait!
 PHP.info says ionCube is installed perfectly fine!?